 The same compound is the one responsible for lowering both pain and degenerative symptoms related to your cat’s arthritis.

-I’m going to share with you later on how you can use this powerful spice in order to reduce arthritis symptoms in your cat.
+I’m going to share with you later on how you can use this powerful spice to reduce arthritis symptoms in your cat.

-There are many articles treating of the subject of cats worms, some users have even suggested to use coconut oil, to be completely honest with you, I tend to leave my cats treat themselves because they know what to do.
+There are many articles treating of the subject of cats worms, some users have even suggested using coconut oil, to be completely honest with you, I tend to leave my cats to treat themselves because they know what to do.

 It’s because turmeric is very rich in anti-parasitic compounds, for more information on this subject, you should read the following study which details how turmeric was used to get rid of worms efficiently: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5756309/